-Dietary phosphorus is present in abundance in most foods unlike calcium.
-The body is twice more efficient for absorption of phosphorous than calcium present in diet.
+Dietary phosphorus is present in abundance in most foods, unlike calcium.
+The body is twice more efficient for absorption of phosphorous than calcium present in the diet.
 Thus nutritional phosphorus deficiency is rare.

 Thus, phosphorus absorption, unlike calcium, is rarely a nutritional problem.
 In fact, in kidney disease, a diet low in phosphate or phosphorus is recommended.

 Functions of Phosphorus

 Phosphorus is central to energy metabolism, intracellular signaling, and cell structure.
 It is stored mainly in the bones but there are stores in soft tissues also.
 In fact, phosphorus stores are more in soft tissues than calcium stores.